 Although this group has a different remit to the Broadcast Charity Working Group, there may be mutual benefits from the output of each.

-The Broadcast Charity Working Group is formed for large scale charities who work with broadcasters for their fundraising campaigns.
+The Charity Working Group is formed for large scale charities who work with broadcasters for their fundraising campaigns and the intermediaries that they work with.

 The Working Group’s objective is to bring all parties together to establish common practices, to work together and to address common issues.
 By working together with major UK charities, mobile network operators and broadcasters, this allows us to lobby regulators and Governmental officials to solve issues that affect our industry.